 Unfortunately, this is not true when it comes to D&O due to the diverse coverage forms and endorsements available to this type of policy in the market.
 Comparing multiple quotes from different insurers is nearly impossible for the untrained individual.

 Instead, we recommend working with a qualified broker who can approach the marketplace on your behalf, obtain customized quotes for you, and then make a recommendation as to which is the best choice.
-This will remove guesswork, and give you the most suitable optimal protection at a competitive cost.
+This will remove guesswork and give you the most suitable, optimal protection at a competitive cost.
+This guide to D&O insurance helps simplify those comparisons so business owners can make confident decisions.

 Taking time to understand terms such as Side A/B/C coverage alongside any exclusions detailed in an insurance contract will enable one to accurately assess their chosen plan’s scope of protection, allowing them peace of mind that proper measures are taken when safeguarding against potential risks or claims faced by organizations down the line.